mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 Despite their classification as vermin, some people keep them as pets as they have a relatively high intelligence and require little in the way of care.
-They will eat almost anything, favouring strong flavours and scents, and are incredibly easy to clean due to both urine and faeces being expelled in a single membrane-coated pellet.
+They will eat almost anything, favoring strong flavors and scents, and are incredibly easy to clean due to both urine and faeces being expelled in a single membrane-coated pellet.